darrenFrowen/Generate-Password-for-Keyvault/README.md

 ### Optional Parameters

+- **deployUserPrincipleId**: Deploying user principle id for RBAC access to the keyvault
 - **resourceGroupName**: The name of the resource group.
 - **userAssignedIdentityName**: The name of the user-assigned identity.
 - **keyVaultName**: The name of the Key Vault.